EPI Events

 EPI Seminar Series

+The EPI Seminar Series is back for Spring 2026.
 Join us in the EPI Seminar Room 150 for great talks given by traveling speakers.
 All seminar attendees will receive free lunch.
+Register before the event reaches capacity!

 Seminar Speakers